Sanaebadi97/Ussd/README.md

  in ``` Uri.parse("tel:" + "*1")``` , ( You can use your own code )

- and Just Click On Simple Button And USSD CODE RUNNING... happy code !
+ and Just Click On Simple Button And USSD CODE RUNNING...my sime card is from [mci](https://www.mci.ir/) happy code !